 If you don't have an EIN, you may apply for one online by visiting IRS.gov/EIN.
-You may also apply for an EIN by calling 267-941-1099, or you can fax or mail Form SS-4 to the IRS.
+You may also apply for an EIN by faxing or mailing Form SS-4 to the IRS.
+If the principal business was created or organized outside of the United States or U.S. territories, you may also apply for an EIN by calling 267-941-1099 (toll call).
 Don't use an SSN in place of an EIN.

 If you don't have an EIN by the time a return is due, file a paper return and enter "Applied For" and the date that you applied for it in the space shown for the number.
 If you took over another employer's business, don't use that employer's EIN.

 You should have only one EIN.
 If you have more than one, write to the IRS office where you file your returns using the "without a payment" address in the Instructions for Form 941-SS, Instructions for Form 944, or Instructions for Form 943.
 Or call the IRS Business & Specialty Tax Line at 800-829-4933.
 Persons who are deaf, hard of hearing, or have a speech disability (TDD/TTY users) may call 800-829-4059.
 The IRS will tell you which EIN to use.
 For more information, see Pub.
 1635.